Pleasant extensions retaining algebraic structure, I: Some applications to characteristic factors

-Of course, the existence of the above limit follows from the known convergence of linear nonconventional averages.
-(Once convergence of the relevant polynomial nonconventional averages has been established, a similar definition can be made corresponding to such polynomial averages, but in the nonlinear case these have yet to prove similarly useful.)

-In fact, in~\cite{Aus--nonconv} the convergence of the above values is proved alongside the convergence of the nonconventional averages as part of a zigzag induction (one claim for a given $k$ implies the other for that $k$, which then implies the first for $k+1$, and so on).
+In fact, in~\cite{Aus--nonconv} the convergence of the averages that define the Furstenberg self-joining is proved alongside the convergence of the functional nonconventional averages themselves as part of a zigzag induction (one claim for a given $k$ implies the other for that $k$, which then implies the first for $k+1$, and so on).
 This is possible in view of a reduction of the above limits to the study of linear averages involving only $k-1$ transformations, which will also be important for us here: simply because $\mu$ is $T$-invariant, and working now in terms of bounded functions rather than sets, we can re-write the above limit as

 Knowing that the Furstenberg self-joining $\mu^{\rm{F}}_{T^{\bf{p}_1},T^{\bf{p}_2},\ldots,T^{\bf{p}_k}}$ exists, a basic application of the Hilbert space version of the classical van der Corput estimate gives us a way to use it to control the asymptotic behaviour of $S_N(f_1,f_2,\ldots,f_k)$, in the sense of the following estimate taken from Lemma 4.7 of~\cite{Aus--nonconv}.
 (We have modified the statement to give explicit bounds, but the proof is unchanged.)